rsksmart/RSKIPs/IPs/RSKIP52.md

 ## Specification

 In case the call do not change the storage or account state of the target contract (including the balance) then the rent will only be paid if the rent is higher than 10000 gas.
 If the state of the called contract is changed, then the rent will be paid if the rent is higher than 1000.
 This protects from costly micro-transactions.
-To allow parallelization if transactions that do not modify the state of a contract, the miner should create a schedule where a single transaction pays for the rent is serialized with the remaining transactions, which can be safely parallelized because they do not modify the account state.
+This RSKIP does not interfere with the plan to add parallel transaction execution if the transactions are scheduled properly.

 The rent is paid by extending the transaction to add a new field "maximumRentGas".
 The total gas consumed by a transaction will be equal to the normal gas consumed plus the rent gas consumed.
-If the ren gas to consume becomes higher than maximumRentGas, the transaction is aborted with OOG.
+If the rent gas to consume becomes higher than maximumRentGas, the transaction is aborted with OOG.
 As with normal gas, the full maximumRentGas amount is deducted from the origin address and then the remaining is reimbursed.

 Each account/contract has a new field lastRentPaidTime.
 Let d be the timestamp of the block in which the call is executed.
 Both fields are given in seconds.
 The following pseudo-code ilustrates how rent is computed and paid.